NehaDalmia/connectify/README.md

 ###### Table `brokers` - contains the broker service names and their availability status
 - `name` - the primary key of the table, service name of the broker
 - `status` - stores whether the broker is alive or not

+###### Table `request_logs` - contains the logs of the requests to inactive brokers, to be replayed later
+- `id` - the primary key of the table, unique identifier of the log
+- `broker_name` - the name of the broker to which the request was made
+- `endpoint` - the endpoint of the request
+- `json_data` - the JSON body of the request

 ##### Master Database(s)
 These databases store the __actual queue data__ and the associated metadata required for the handling of this data.
 It does not store unnecessary queue metadata.
 Each master database has an associated broker.
 The database schema is as follows: